Guidelines

 Jones AE, Shapiro NI, Trzeciak S, et al. Lactate clearance vs central venous oxygen saturation as goals of early sepsis therapy: a randomized controlled trial.
 JAMA 2010; 303:739-46.
 This randomized trial of 300 patients found protocol-driven resuscitation based on lactate clearance to be as effective as resuscitation based on continuous ScVO2 monitoring.
 Of note, the use of inotropes and red blood cell transfusion was similar between groups and substantially less than in the EGDT study above.

 The following large RCTs found that, compared to early goal-directed therapy, management that does not include continuous central venous O2 monitoring, require central venous pressure monitoring, and entailed less frequent blood transfusions and inotrope use nonetheless produced equivalent outcomes, even without the use of protocolized resuscitation.
-These results will likely result in modification of future sepsis guidelines.

 ProCESS Investigators, Yealy DM, Kellum JA, et al. A randomized trial of protocol-based care for early septic shock.
 N Engl J Med.
 2014; 370:1683-93.